Concentration Camps Inspectorate

-The Concentration Camps Inspectorate (CCI) or in German, IKL (Inspektion der Konzentrationslager; /de/) was the central SS administrative and managerial authority for the concentration camps of the Third Reich.
+The Concentration Camps Inspectorate (CCI) or in German, IKL (Inspektion der Konzentrationslager; /de/) was the central Schutzstaffel (SS) administrative and managerial authority for the concentration camps of the Third Reich.
 Created by Theodor Eicke, it was originally known as the "General Inspection of the Enhanced SS-Totenkopfstandarten", after Eicke's position in the SS.
 It was later integrated into the SS Main Economic and Administrative Office as "Amt D".